 - Strawberry Blueberry Smoothie

 - Vanilla Fig Smoothie

 Who knew plants could be so delicious?
 Which one of these do you want to blend first?
-Don't forget to try this Red Velvet Smoothie recipe as well.
+Don’t forget to try this Red Velvet Smoothie recipe as well, then leave a rating to let me know what you think.
 It truly is like cake in a cup!

 - 1 cup spinach